 Hampton Inn & Suites Memphis – Beale Street – Located in downtown Memphis, this Hampton Inn & Suites Memphis hotel is a great location and has amenities for all families.

 SpringHill Suites Memphis Downtown – SpringHill Suites Memphis Downtown is another option when looking for a hotel in the city of Memphis.

 We stayed in a vacation rental that was 10 minutes outside of Beale Street.
 It worked well for our larger group.
 Here are a few vacation rentals to check out:

 Harbor Town Home – This 3bd/2b townhome offers exceptional value and location.

 Memphis Gated Condo – This gorgeous 2bd/2.5ba condo is located in the prime downtown Memphis location.

 Yogi Bear’s Jellystone Park – Memphis – Experience a little bit of country in the city.
-Yogi Bear’s Jellystone Park in Memphis is a family fun location, featuring campsites and cabin rentals.
-They have a nice playground on the property, an outdoor pool, and only 5 miles from downtown Memphis.
+Yogi Bear’s Jellystone Park in Memphis is a fun family location featuring campsites and cabin rentals.
+They have a nice playground on the property and an outdoor pool, and it is only 5 miles from downtown Memphis.

 More Posts On Tennessee:

 Pin to Family Travel to Save for Later